ImtiazKhanDS/notes/Finance/Investments.md

 9. Islamicly and Mussaffa for checking compliance
 10. **The Sp Funds Dow Jones Global Sukuk Etf**

-Resources to look for
+**Resources to look for**

-1. Bloomberg Asia (paid) (go to canada website )
+1. Bloomberg Asia (paid) (go to canada website its free) for asian markets
-2.
+2. Wall street Journal for US Markets
+3. Economic times, livemint and moneycontrol - India
+4.